laverdet/isolated-vm/README.md

 * `value` *[transferable]* - The value to set on this object.
 * `options` *[object]*
 	* [`{ ...TransferOptions }`](#transferoptions)
-* **return** `true` or `false`

-Returns a boolean indicating whether or not this operation succeeded.
-I'm actually not really sure when `false` would be returned, I'm just giving you the result back straight from the v8 API.

 ##### `reference.apply(receiver, arguments, options)` *[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*
 ##### `reference.applyIgnored(receiver, arguments, options)`